-After creating an environment conducive to an in-depth discussion by employing the steps of "AFS Communication Skills Model (CODE)" you will be ready to gather information to guide your decisions regarding what should happen next with a participant situation.
+After creating an environment conducive to an in-depth discussion you will be ready to gather information to guide your decisions regarding what should happen next with a participant situation.
 While some situations in which a support volunteer might get involved may initially seem complex, experienced support volunteers and staff have found that quite often a participant’s difficulty is not at all what it initially seems.
 The crux of the problem is usually not readily apparent and one runs the risk of reaching a premature conclusion when only part of the pertinent information has been collected.
 To ensure that all parties have been consulted and that various avenues have been explored, we use the following seven questions to clarify a problem:

 - Exactly what is the problem?